robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 ### 3.1.
 Sequencing Expressions with Promises

 Now that we went through the conceptual nature of promises, we can start understanding how they work in a machine.
-To do so, we'll describe the operations we'll use to create promises, put values in them, and describe the dependencies between expressions and values.
-For the sake of our examples, we'll use the following very descriptive operations, which happen to be used by no existing Promises implementation:
+We'll describe the operations used to create promises, put values in them, and describe the dependencies between expressions and values.
+For the sake of our examples we'll use the following very descriptive operations, which happen to be used by no existing Promises implementation:

 - `createPromise()` constructs a representation of a value.
 The value